 Creighton University is a member of the Ignatian Solidarity Network.
-Through this partnership we are able to support student attendees at annual conferences such as the Ignatian Justice Summit and Ignatian Family Teach-in for Justice.
+Through this partnership, we are able to support student attendees at annual conferences such as the Ignatian Justice Summit and the Ignatian Family Teach-in for Justice.

-The Ignatian Justice Summit is July 16-19, 2023 in Cleveland, Ohio.
-Participants will take part in four days of networking; sharing goals, challenges, and best practices; sharpening organizing/advocacy skills; praying and learning about the Ignatian call to work for justice; and committing to taking coordinated, collaborative action returning to campus.
-The Summit will feature leaders in the immigration and environmental movements and policy experts whose work is grounded in Ignatian thought.
-Presentations and workshops will allow attendees to build organizing/advocacy skills and will take a deep-dive into either migration justice or environmental justice.
+The 2023 Ignatian Justice Summit was July 16-19 in Cleveland, Ohio.
+Participants took part in four days of networking; sharing goals, challenges, and best practices; sharpening organizing/advocacy skills; praying and learning about the Ignatian call to work for justice; and committing to taking coordinated, collaborative action returning to campus.
+The Summit featured leaders in the immigration and environmental movements and policy experts whose work is grounded in Ignatian thought.
+Presentations and workshops allowed attendees to build organizing/advocacy skills and take a deep-dive into either migration justice or environmental justice.

 Faith-Justice Internship Opportunities

 - Become faith justice leaders among their Jesuit/Catholic University peers